atinm/musicpractice/README.md

 - Stem separation requires significant CPU/GPU resources and may take several minutes
 - Session files are saved as `.musicpractice.json` alongside audio files
 - All analysis is cached and restored when reopening files
+- Use "Recompute analysis" if you need fresh analysis results or encounter issues
+- Stem separation results are cached in `.musicpractice/stems/` directories